Riham2025/PerformanceIssuesBottlenecks/README.md

 5- Update per item with immediate UpdateProduct(...) → multiple SaveChanges paths if services call the DB eagerly (depends on service implementation).

 ## What “Correct” Should Guarantee

+1- Atomicity: order + all its lines + stock deductions succeed or nothing persists.